Organisation of Islamic Cooperation: Human rights

-Human Rights Watch says that OIC has "fought doggedly" and successfully within the United Nations Human Rights Council to shield states from criticism, except when it comes to criticism of Israel.
-For example, when independent experts reported violations of human rights in the 2006 Lebanon War, "state after state from the OIC took the floor to denounce the experts for daring to look beyond Israeli violations to discuss Hezbollah's as well."
+Human Rights Watch says that OIC "fought doggedly" and successfully within the United Nations Human Rights Council to shield states from criticism, except criticism of Israel.
+For example, when independent experts reported violations of human rights in the 2006 Lebanon War, "state after state from the OIC took the floor to denounce the experts for daring to look beyond Israeli violations to discuss Hezbollah's as well.
 OIC demands that the council "should work cooperatively with abusive governments rather than condemn them."
-HRW responds that this works with those who are willing to cooperate; others exploit the passivity.
+HRW responded that this works with those who are willing to cooperate; others exploit the passivity.

-The OIC has been criticised for failing to discuss the treatment of ethnic minorities within member countries, such as the oppression of the Kurds in Syria and Turkey, the Ahwaz in Iran, the Hazaras in Afghanistan, the 'Al-Akhdam' in Yemen, or the Berbers in Algeria.
+OIC has been criticised for failing to discuss the treatment of ethnic minorities within member countries, such as the oppression of the Kurds in Syria and Turkey, the Ahwaz in Iran, the Hazaras in Afghanistan, the 'Al-Akhdam' in Yemen, or the Berbers in Algeria.

-Along with the revisions of the OIC's charter in 2008, the member states created the Independent Permanent Human Rights Commission (IPHRC).
-The IPHRC is an advisory body, independent from the OIC, composed of eighteen individuals from a variety of educational and professional backgrounds.
-The IPHRC has the power to monitor human rights within the member states and facilitates the integration of human rights into all OIC mandates.
-The IPHRC also aids in the promotion of political, civil, and economic rights in all member states.
+Along with OIC's 2008 charter revisions, the member states created the Independent Permanent Human Rights Commission (IPHRC).
+The IPHRC is an advisory body, independent from OIC, composed of eighteen individuals from diverse educational and professional backgrounds.
+IPHRC has the power to monitor human rights within the member states and facilitates the integration of human rights into all OIC mandates.
+IPHRC also aids in the promotion of political, civil, and economic rights in all member states.

 In September 2017, the Independent Human Rights Commission (IPHRC) of the OIC strongly condemned the human rights violations against the Rohingya Muslims in Myanmar.

-In December 2018, the OIC tentatively raised the issue of China's Xinjiang re-education camps and human rights abuses against the Uyghur Muslim minority.
+In December 2018, the OIC tentatively raised the issue of China's Xinjiang internment camps and human rights abuses against the Uyghurs.
 The OIC reversed its position after a visit to Xinjiang, and in March 2019, the OIC issued a report on human rights for Muslim minorities that praised China for "providing care to its Muslim citizens" and looked forward to greater cooperation with the PRC.

-In December 2020 a coalition of American Muslim groups criticized the Organization of Islamic Cooperation for failing to speak up to prevent the abuse of the Uyghurs and accused member states of being influenced by Chinese power.
+In December 2020 a coalition of American Muslim groups criticised OIC for failing to speak up to prevent the abuse of the Uyghurs and accused member states of being influenced by Chinese power.
 The groups included the Council on American-Islamic Relations.

 LGBT rights

 In March 2012, the United Nations Human Rights Council held its first discussion of discrimination based on sexual orientation and gender identity, following the 2011 passage of a resolution supporting LGBT rights proposed by the Republic of South Africa.
-Pakistan's representative addressed the session on behalf of the OIC, denouncing the discussion and questioning the concept of sexual orientation, which he said was being used to promote "licentious behaviour ... against the fundamental teachings of various religions, including Islam".
+Pakistan's representative addressed the session on behalf of the OIC, denouncing the discussion and questioning the concept of sexual orientation, which he said promoted "licentious behaviour ... against the fundamental teachings of various religions, including Islam".
 He stated that the council should not discuss the topic again.
-Most Arab countries and some African ones later walked out of the session.
+Most Arab countries and some African countries walked out of the session.